 - 2 eggs

-- 1 cup cashew meal (you can process raw cashews finely in food processor if you don’t have cashew meal available)
+- 1 cup cashew meal (process raw cashews finely in a food processor if cashew meal is not available)

 - ½ cup walnuts

 - ¼ tsp allspice

 - ½ tsp baking soda

 - Preheat oven to 350 F. Grease pan with coconut oil and set aside.